UofE-Gaming-Society/GameButler/README.md

 # GameButler
-A very basic discord bot that assigns a role on member join, and welcomes them in a specified channel Config requires Token, Welcome channel Id and Role id.
+A very basic discord bot that assigns a role on member join, and welcomes them in a specified channel Config_template contains variables for Token, role id, channel ids and game role colour.

-Also pays respects
+Also pays respects among other things